OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/dd/arktrades.md

 ---
 title: arktrades
-description: Arktrades is a feature provided by OpenBB Stocks, a function in Python facilitating due diligence for stock trading.
+description: "Arktrades is a feature provided by OpenBB Stocks, a function in Python" facilitating due diligence for stock trading.
 This page contains the guide to access ARK trades for a particular stock ticker, returning a dataframe of trades.
 Source code included, hosted on GitHub.